-Join us for an adventurous sail training expedition from Grand Marais to Knife River, MN, along Minnesota’s north shore.
-Potentially rigorous sailing on open water is to be expected.
-Each night we will stay at an all-weather anchorage along the Minnesota North Shore such as Taconite Harbor and Silver Bay.
+Join us for an adventurous sail training expedition from Grand Marais to Knife River, along Minnesota’s North Shore.
+Rigorous sailing on open water is to be expected.
+Each night we will stay at an all-weather anchorage along the North Shore such as Taconite Harbor or Silver Bay.
 If weather allows, we will also spend a night in Apostle Islands and at Port Wing, WI.
 Students participate in all aspects of the trip from navigation and steering to sail handling and anchoring.
 Non-sailing activities will include hiking, kayaking, rowing, and swimming.
-Limited to four students, full boat booking rate for 4 students $3200, available by calling North House only.
+Limited to four students, full boat booking rate for 4 students is $3200, available by calling North House only.
 Tuition and materials fees include all food, lodging, and marina fees throughout the trip.
-Separate tuition payment & cancellation policies apply to this course.
+Separate tuition payment and cancellation policies apply to this course.

 We will arrange transportation back to Grand Marais after arriving in Knife River, but students are welcome to make their own arrangements if they wish.

 For individuals and couples, this is a chance to immerse yourselves in a hands-on, authentic voyaging experience.
 We welcome participants of all backgrounds and abilities and are enriched by the mutual benefits of a diverse crew.
 Amicus II is a custom-designed 40-ft. steel cutter.
-She weighs 27,000 lbs with an 11 1⁄2 ft. beam and 5 1⁄2 ft. draft.
+She weighs 27,000 lb with an 11 1⁄2-foot beam and 5 1⁄2-foot draft.
 Because of her heavy, full keel she is a joy to sail and moves smoothly through waves.
-Her hard dodger and well protected cockpit make her comfortable to sail in challenging conditions.
+Her hard dodger and well-protected cockpit make her comfortable to sail in challenging conditions.
 She sleeps eight (including 3 double bunks).
 She is outfitted to minimize her carbon footprint and to spend extended periods cruising in remote areas away from docks and marinas.
-She has two 120 watt solar panels and a wind generator to power her two battery banks; she carries over 100 gallons of water and 70 gallons of diesel fuel.
+She has two 120-watt solar panels and a wind generator to power her two battery banks.
+She carries over 100 gallons of water and 70 gallons of diesel fuel.
 She is equipped with a small propane galley (stove) and composting head (toilet).
 A diesel cabin heater makes early summer and late fall cruising cozy and warm on brisk days.
 Amicus II has an open cabin layout, there is one private sleeping berth onboard - all other berths are enclosed by privacy curtains and double as living space during the day.
 Altogether, Amicus II and her Captain embrace these core values: Simplicity, Sustainability, Seaworthiness, and Safety.